How To Pick a Faucet Water Filter?

 Couldn’t stress more on this element.
 The quality of the filter is what makes the system great.
 No matter how technologically advance the system is, if the filtration quality is poor, then it is a bad filter.

 One thing to note that, only compare to the system that is in the same class.
-It doesn’t make sense to compare the quality of a faucet water filter with one of the best under sink reverse osmosis system.
+It doesn’t make sense to compare the quality of a faucet water filter system with one of the best under sink reverse osmosis system.

 Some sample questions that you could ask: